How to Develop Stylesheets for XML to XSL-FO Transformation

 AH Formatter Online Manual written in XSL-FO Editor

-These manuals contain operating instructions that explain how to use AH Formatter and provides helpful information for first-time, as well as experienced, users.
-This is not only useful as a manual but also this may be used as a practical sample of XSL-FO document.
+This manual includes instructions on how to use AH Formatter and provides helpful information for first-time, as well as experienced, users.
+This manual is also a great use case for XSL-FO.

-- AH Formatter V6.6 Online Manual in FO format as a zip file (about 1752KB), revised 2018.
-You can format and print using AH Formatter by yourself.
+- AH Formatter V7.0 Online Manual in FO format as a zip file (about 1915KB), revised 2020.
+You can format and print using AH Formatter.

-AH Formatter V6.6 Online Manual is created using the specification of Extensible Stylesheet Language (XSL) Version 1.1.
+AH Formatter V7.0 Online Manual is created using the specification of Extensible Stylesheet Language (XSL) Version 1.1.

 Sample Files of Formatting Objects (XSL- FO)